-Samba is the standard Windows interoperability suite of programs for the Unix and Linux operating systems.
-Samba server uses SMB/CIFS protocol for the secure, stable and file/printer sharing.
+Samba is the standard Windows interoperability suite of programs for the Unix-based operating systems.
+It allows network administrators for file and print sharing between the computers running Microsoft Windows and Unix/Linux systems.
+Basically, Samba uses SMB/CIFS protocol for secure, stable, and file/printer sharing including multiple other protocols like NetBIOS over TCP/IP (NBT).

-This tutorial will help you to mount remote samba share to your Linux system.
+This tutorial will help you to mount remote samba share to Ubuntu, Debian, or Linux Mint systems.

-Follow the step by step guide for the mounting of remote samba share on Ubuntu and Debian system.
-Also enables to auto mount shared drive even after system reboot.
+Follow the step-by-step guide for the mounting of remote samba share on the Ubuntu and Debian systems.
+Also enables to automount shared drive even after system reboot.

 - Step 1 – You need to install package cifs-utils on your system.
 Run the following command on the terminal for the installation.